Cognigy/Documentation/docs/insights/dashboards/overview.md

 ### Number of Inputs

-Indicates the time-related number of inputs displayed in a bar chart.
+Indicates the number of inputs displayed over a period of time in a bar chart.

 Source table: